SuperTapood/Cudheart/roadmap.md

 - [ ] find a way to package this as a lib file
 - [ ] add more bitwise function variation
 - [ ] maybe add matrix and vector ops ndarray compatibility?
+- [ ] add operator overloads to both complex and string type
+- [ ] add many more parameter defaults
+- [ ] maybe add a cast from std string to string type
 - [ ] add inline to all namespace functions (or maybe sort them into classes)
 - [ ] change namespaces into classes
 - [ ] add value guards to functions